Conduct, Oppositional, and Disruptive Mood Disorders

 Pharmacology

-Medication is not first-line for conduct disorder but may be used for severe aggression or co-occurring psychiatric symptoms under specialist supervision.
+Medication is not first-line for ODD or conduct disorder; primary treatment is behavioral/family intervention.
+Medications may be used for severe aggression or co-occurring psychiatric symptoms under specialist supervision.
 Selected agents may include targeted antipsychotic or symptom-focused options when behavioral approaches are insufficient.
+For DMDD, there is no specific FDA-approved medication; prescribing is symptom-targeted and adjunctive to psychotherapy.

 Nurses monitor metabolic, neurologic, sedation, and behavioral response risks while reinforcing family and therapy adherence.